mcmartins/broccoli/README.md

 ## Use Cases

+This section will introduce the use cases for *Broccoli*.

+### Run 2 parallel Tasks

 A user is writing a new paper on a new theory.
 He needs to test his theory by finding a proof or counter proof.
-The user can simply run prover9 and mace4 for this.
-He can execute his theory within the prover9 and try to find a counter proof on mace4 at the same time, in parallel, by executing the two proceses.
+To do this, the user runs prover9 and mace4 in parallel. </br>He can test his theory within the prover9 and try to find a counter proof on mace4 at the same time, in parallel, by executing the two proceses.
 The processing may take days running and uses a fair amount of resources, so he is using a rented cloud HPC infrastructure.
-By taking an uncertain amount of time, these processes, and in order to save resources (and thus money), the user can simply configure *broccoli* for running these tasks in parallel. *Broccoli* will ensure that when a proof or counter proof is found, e.g. the first Task that finishes with success, all tasks started for the study are cancelled/killed/stoped in order to save computing resources.
+By taking an uncertain amount of time and in order to save resources, and thus money, the user configures *broccoli* for running these tasks in parallel. *Broccoli* will ensure that when a proof or counter proof is found, e.g. the first Task that finishes with success, all tasks started for the study are cancelled/killed/stoped in order to save computing resources.
+If no process reaches a conclusion, it will stop after a configurable timeout parameter.
+The user writes the inputs for prover9 and mace4 and configures *broccoli*. </br>The *broccoli* input looks like:

 ```json
 {